danny00747/tfe-report/src/09_security.md

 **Role-based Access Control**, is a mechanism that restricts an application access to users using their roles, privileges and permissions.

-To limit what a user can do, the latter has to be authenticated through a set of credentials verification process.
+To limit what a customer can do, the latter has to be authenticated through a set of credentials verification process.
-Once successfully authenticated, the user's role is retrieved from the HTTP Authorization header.
+Once successfully authenticated, the customer's role is retrieved from the HTTP Authorization header.

 Within this application, roles are created for various user types (e.g., admin, user and anonymous).
 The permission to perform certain transactions or access a particular route, a specific role is needed.